 - Sit – Sit is a foundation for many behaviors we teach in our household but it’s also a nice calm automatic behavior.
 I reward sit a lot in the beginning and my dogs learn that to get something we like a nice calm sit in our house.
 Whether it’s putting on their leashes for a walk or waiting for their dinner a sit is what produces all the fun and goodies.
 It’s easy for dogs to learn, I put it the sit behavior on both a hand and verbal cue.
 This is handy for when the pet can’t hear us so well such as on a busy street or at an event but also it makes it easier to communicate as they get older and hearing or eyesight may go, it’s now something that they have used their whole life with me.
 Want more tips?
 We have a multipart series on teaching Sit, you can view it here.

 - Stay – Stay is another behavior that I use A LOT.
-It allows my pet stay out of harms when needed, I can ask for a stay on a walk when a skateboarder is going by to ensure a paw doesn’t get squished or when meeting new friends, so everyone can approach calmly.
+It allows my pet to stay out of harms way when needed, I can ask for a stay on a walk when a skateboarder is going by to ensure a paw doesn’t get squished or when meeting new friends, so everyone can approach calmly.

 - Come – My dogs LOVE when they are told to come over, they RUN with joy.
 Why?
 Because I have so heavily praised and rewarded this one.
-When I’m at a park or on a hike with my dogs if I call them to come I need them come then, what if there is something up ahead I need them to avoid?
+When I’m at a park or on a hike with my dogs if I call them to come I need them to come right then, what if there is something up ahead I need them to avoid?
 Or even at a friend’s house and it’s time to leave, I need my dogs to come when called.

 - Touch – This is a fun one, I teach my dogs to touch my hand with their nose, it seems silly, but I use it so much!
 If I need to bring my dogs closer to me it brings them close by, it’s useful when teaching a healing walk, to get them to approach something I want them to get their fear over.
 It’s also a nice way to get my dogs to learn certain directions, stretch themselves out, and gain body awareness.
 It’s a behavior I use a lot as my pets get older and we transition to other behaviors as well.

-- Name – Lastly, but obviously very important their name.
+- Name / Watch me – Lastly, but obviously very important their name.
 When I call my dogs name, either Maggie or Rossi, that is their cue to watch me, check in, and see what I say or do next – I also inter-switch the words ‘Watch me’ once they have their name down.
 Some pet owners use the name as a come command, that choice is up to you.
 It’s a nice thing for when we are out hiking or walking I can make sure they are paying attention still despite all the distractions around us in nature.

 And while it’s not a behavior, I do highly suggest investing in dog pet health insurance after adding a pet to your family due to my own personal experience and research.
 Maggie and Rossi are both insured with Figo pet insurance so if something happens, god forbid, I can make a decision based on their comfort and not upon the costs of veterinary bills (which can be very high).